ClickHouse/ClickHouse/docs/en/getting-started/tutorial.md

 ## Single Node Setup {#single-node-setup}

 To postpone the complexities of a distributed environment, we’ll start with deploying ClickHouse on a single server or virtual machine.
-ClickHouse is usually installed from [deb](../getting-started/install.md#install-from-deb-packages) or [rpm](../getting-started/install.md#from-rpm-packages) packages, but there are [alternatives](../getting-started/install.md#from-docker-image) for the operating systems that do no support them.
+ClickHouse is usually installed from [deb](../getting-started/install.md#install-from-deb-packages) or [rpm](../getting-started/install.md#from-rpm-packages) packages, but there are [alternatives](../getting-started/install.md#from-docker-image) for the operating systems that do not support them.

 For example, you have chosen `deb` packages and executed: